WickedWizard3588/WickedWizard3588/README.md

 <h1 align = "center">Hello 👋</h1>

+> _I really don't know from where you were redirected, but, Welcome!!_

 I'm Chiranthan aka WickedWizard3588.
 I go by the name WickedWizard3588 on most platforms :)

 I am currently learning Javascript and Typescript.